 Britain—Royal Ordnance Factory, Poole

 Approximately 200,000 No. 9 Mk.
-I bayonets were produced at the Royal Ordinance Factory, Poole from 1947-1949.
+I bayonets were produced at the Royal Ordinance Factory, Poole, from 1947–1949.
 The Poole bayonets are the earliest documented production of the No. 9 Mk.
 I bayonet.
 Poole's maker mark is a letter "P" inside a circle, followed by the year of manufacture.
-The bayonet pictured was made in 1949 at ROF Poole.
+The example pictured was made at ROF Poole in 1949.

 Britain—Royal Small Arms Factory, Enfield